-mode [str, optional] Signal extension mode, see Modes (default: 'symmetric')
+mode [str or 2-tuple of str, optional] Signal extension mode, see Modes (default: 'symmetric').
+This can also be a tuple containing a mode to apply along each axis in axes.

 axes [2-tuple of ints, optional] Axes over which to compute the IDWT.
 Repeated elements are not allowed.